tldr-pages/tldr/pages/common/zcat.md

 `zcat {{file.txt.gz}}`

-- Print compressions details of a gzipped file to the standard output:
+- Print compression details of a gzipped file to the standard output:

 `zcat -l {{file.txt.gz}}`